WilliamsStudentsOnline/wso-config/README.md

 ``` shell
 $ make run-dev # get better debugging
 ```

-At this point, you will be prompted to enter the root password.
-Be sure that you have enabled password login in your VM's SSH config, and that the root account has a password.
-Change the Makefile to log in as another user (they must be able to run `sudo` though).
+Enter the password you use to login as root for the machines.
 Then, Ansible will execute all of the tasks as you requested.
 You can safely re-run this over and over again as you test.
-Make sure that all machines use *the same root password*, otherwise this may not work.
+Be sure sure that all machines use *the same root password*, otherwise this may not work!

+Once Ansible finishes, reboot each machine.
+You've now got your new machines, set up just like they should be!
+Make sure to `dnf -y update && dnf -y upgrade` in each to make sure they get the latest packages, as we don't do it for you in case it accidentally breaks something.

+## Known Caveats

+- For no reason, UFW will randomly fail when changing its settings if it's already running, and crash the Ansible playbook.
+In the event it happens to you, try turning it off with `ufw disable`.
+Don't worry, Ansible will fix it for you, this just helps it do so.
+- If you have a slow internet connection, none of this will work well.
+You really want a fast one.
+- Some commands may be slow, especially so on the first run.
+There is no fix for this other than patience.
+They will eventually be completed; just give them some time.

 ## Directory Structure
 The directory is organized as follows: